-Last year, the Texas Education Agency's (TEA) Division of System Support and Innovation (DSSI) launched a technical assistance network to support school districts across Texas that are interested in exploring and pursuing the System of Great Schools strategy for system-wide reform.
+The Texas Education Agency's (TEA) launched a technical assistance network to support school districts across Texas that are interested in exploring and pursuing the System of Great Schools strategy for system-wide reform.

-What is the goal of the System of Great Schools Network?
+What is the goal of the System of Great Schools strategy?

-The System of Great Schools Network supports districts to develop a locally designed system-level innovation and problemsolving approach with the goal of:
+The System of Great Schools Network supports districts to develop a locally designed system-level innovation and problem-solving strategy with the goal of: